-- Water Sports: If you’re a water baby and enjoy snorkelling, scuba diving, windsurfing, skiing and deep sea diving, Paseekudah and Kulkudah are your go-to beaches.
+- Water Sports: If you’re a water baby and enjoy snorkeling, scuba diving, windsurfing, skiing, and deep-sea diving, Paseekudah and Kulkudah are your go-to beaches.
 Whether you’re a seasoned water sportsman or a first-timer, there are plenty of guides to assist you on your water adventure.

-- Batticaloa lighthouse: Built by the British in 1913, the Battcaloa lighthouse is 28 meters high and has the Indian Ocean and lagoon flanked on either side of it.
-The area around the lighthouse is testament to the colonial heritage and architecture.
+- Batticaloa lighthouse: Built by the British in 1913, the Batticaloa lighthouse is 28 meters high and has the Indian Ocean and lagoon flanked on either side of it.
+The area around the lighthouse is a testament to the colonial heritage and architecture.

 - Coconut Cultural Park: Unlike the rest of Sri Lanka, Kalkudah Beach has Palmyrah trees rather than coconut palms.
-The Coconut Cultural Park is a must visit when in Kalkudah.
+The Coconut Cultural Park is a must-visit when in Kalkudah.
 After purchasing an entry ticket, the guide takes you around the coconut farm, demonstrates how oil is extracted, coir is separated and ropes are made.
 Also, don’t miss their homemade coconut ice cream.
-It’s a local favourite.
+It’s a local favorite.

-- Palmyrah Handicraft Outlets: At the Palmyrah Handicraft outlet, you’ll be greeted with colourful handicrafts and souvenirs that you can take back home.
+- Palmyrah Handicraft Outlets: At the Palmyrah Handicraft outlet, you’ll be greeted with colorful handicrafts and souvenirs that you can take back home.
 Every item available at this outlet is eco-friendly and is made from organic.
-The government run center was opened to support the villagers and their families.
+The government-run center was opened to support the villagers and their families.